-The Rev. Dr. Joy Jittaun Moore joined the faculty at Fuller Theological Seminary in September 2012 as Associate Dean for African American Church Studies and Assistant Professor of Preaching.
-She came from Duke University Divinity School in Durham, North Carolina, where she served as Associate Dean for Church Relations and Associate Dean of Black Church Studies.
-Previously she was Assistant Professor of Preaching, Director of Women’s and Ethnic Ministries, and later Director of Student Life at Asbury Theological Seminary, Wilmore, Kentucky, and was Chaplain and Director of Church Relations at Adrian College, Adrian, Michigan.
+The Rev. Dr. Joy Jittaun Moore joined the faculty at Fuller Theological Seminary in September 2012 as assistant professor of preaching and also serving as associate dean for African American Church Studies from 2012 to 2015.
+She came from Duke University Divinity School in Durham, North Carolina, where she served as associate dean for Church Relations and associate dean of Black Church Studies.
+Previously she was assistant professor of preaching, director of Women’s and Ethnic Ministries, and later director of Student Life at Asbury Theological Seminary, Wilmore, Kentucky, and was chaplain and director of Church Relations at Adrian College, Adrian, Michigan.

 Moore’s research interests focus primarily on understanding the critical issues influencing contemporary culture for community formation.
 A frequently featured preacher, Bible study leader. and teacher, she is currently conducting research on the impact of various media forms on how we assimilate information and what it does to our religious imagination.
 Her chapter, ”Preaching: Telling the Story in a Sound-bite Culture,” in Generation Rising: A Future with Hope for the United Methodist Church, edited by Andrew C. Thompson (Abingdon, 2011), calls for preaching that takes seriously the story of Scripture over the moralisms we choose to impose on its stories.
 Her book Text Messaging: Ancient Stories for a Cyberspace Future is forthcoming with Bristol Books.